-Try these tips form our experts in dementia care in Oakville and surrounding areas to assist a senior with dementia who is challenged by eyesight changes:
+Try these tips from our experts in dementia care in Oakville and surrounding areas to assist a senior with dementia who is challenged by eyesight changes:

 - Make sure there is enough light throughout the home, and take away any items that are causing stress or visual confusion if possible.